7targets/7targets-docs/_posts/2023-02-08-if-existing-leads-are-put-on-new-schedule.md

 # set: getting-started
 # set_order: 3
 ---
 No. Existing leads can be sent any number of emails.
 They will be counted only once.
-You can pass leads through any number of schedules.
+You can pass leads through any number of Sequences.